Close Menu

 Even if the judge permits the claim to go forward, credibility of the injured worker is brought front and center and becomes very fragile under the withering attack of a good defense attorney pointing out that the plaintiff has continually lied to the government and caused all the rest of our good citizens to pay taxes, including making up for the plaintiff’s failure to pay those same taxes.

 Sometimes there are ways to avoid this drastic treatment of loss of earnings.
 It is best to analyze your position with good competent legal advice.
-We at Heiting & Irwin, APLC would be happy to answer any questions you might have in this, or any other regard, regarding any personal injury wrongful death case.
+We at Heiting & Irwin would be happy to answer any questions you might have in this, or any other regard, regarding any personal injury wrongful death case.